frankiee12a9/java-spring-study-errors-bugs-resolusion-document-mine/testing/README.md

 ### [Verifying Input Validation](#Verifying-Input-Validation)

-Let's say, for each newly inserted `Todo` item data, `name` field of it must be present, and the length must be equal or less than 200.
+Let's say, for each newly inserted `Todo` item data, its `name` field must be present, and the length must be equal or less than 200.
 You can't validate the input by displaying some text to UI such `name field must be present and allowed maximum length is less than 200 characters` and expect users will act what you said.
 Instead, you must validate it like this:

 ```java
 @Value